miklevin/MikeLev.in/_posts/2025-06-10-perfect-pebble-tech-movement-strategy.md

 for everything? `Dicts` are not `JSON`, you say?
 Bah!
 I fart in your general direction.
 And that's why Python is named after Monty Python and not the snake.

+With this one Pythonic concession — yes, there I said it ***PYTHONIC!!!*** — all your database calls can be handled like a common dict datatype.
+Ever wished those dicts were persistent between program-runs?
+They can be!
+And it can keep you from using brittle vender-depenedent brittle SQL.
+And it's backed up by SQLite by default (built into Python) or optionally PostgreSQL, text files, Amazon S3 databuckets, or whatever you want to wire to the silly things — ultimate interoperable swappbable database backends.
+Pick your database poison and swap it frequently, cutting the biggest source of tech liability off at the knees... all because the `dict` API.

 If all this seems silly to you, remember the ARM processor was silly too.
 It was born of a British Acorn, planted ages ago and watered with the water of Steve Jobs and Apple, prematurely blossoming as the Apple Newton under John Sculley